Privacy Policy

 We take appropriate technical and organisational measures to secure your information and to protect it against unauthorised or unlawful use and accidental loss or destruction, including:

-1. only sharing and providing access to your information to the minimum extent necessary, subject to confidentiality restrictions where appropriate
+1. Only sharing and providing access to your information to the minimum extent necessary, subject to confidentiality restrictions where appropriate

-2. using secure servers to store your information;
+2. Using secure servers to store your information;

-3. verifying the identity of any individual who requests access to information prior to granting them access to information;
+3. Verifying the identity of any individual who requests access to information prior to granting them access to information;

-4. using Secure Sockets Layer (SSL) software to encrypt any information you submit to us via any forms on our website;
+4. Using Secure Sockets Layer (SSL) software to encrypt any information you submit to us via any forms on our website;

 Transmission of information over the internet is not entirely secure, and if you submit any information to us over the internet (whether by email, via our website or any other means), you do so entirely at your own risk.